Canon PIXMA PRO-200 Printer Review

 TouchscreenNo

 The display on this printer is very good.
-While not a touchscreen, the controls are intuitive, and the simple menu system is easy to navigate.
-The display has no tilt adjustments, but it's easy to read regardless of your viewing angle.
+Although it lacks a touchscreen, the controls are intuitive, and the simple menu system is easy to navigate.
+The display lacks tilt adjustments, but it remains easy to read regardless of your viewing angle.
 There's also a power button and a cancel button on the front of the printer.

 Cartridge